antoniocastiglione3/opendatachallenge/README.md

 Notice that the number of leave is less than the number of current employees.

-All project is in IPYNB file
+ALL PROJECT IS ILLUSTRATO IN CUEBIQ_Turnover_Analysis.IPYNB file